 So, let’s do the hard part and predict what I believe will be the game changers over the next ten years, and how you can best position yourself to stay on the winning team.

 1 – The speed of change is about to take off

-One thing that is very clear, is that the next decade will see the fastest acceleration of technology to date, and science agrees.
-Researcher Ray Kurzweil calls this phenomenon the Law of Accelerating Returns which shows how in every decade, our overall rate of technological progress has doubled.
+One thing that is very clear is that this decade will see the fastest acceleration of technology to date, and science agrees.
+Researcher Ray Kurzweil calls this phenomenon Returns, which shows how in every decade, our overall rate of technological progress has doubled.
 As Ray puts it, “We won’t experience 100 years of progress in the 21st century—it will be more like 20,000 years of progress.”

 A glance at recent history provides all the proof we need.
 The first iPhone hit the market in 2007, and yet it’s hard to imagine a time when there wasn’t a smartphone in every pocket.
 You probably have one within a few feet of you at all times.
 Are you holding it right now?

 The introduction of 4G accelerated tech also made game-changing ideas like Uber possible.
 As Nicholas Thompson (Editor of Wired) pointed out, the ride-sharing app simply couldn’t have existed without the speed of 3G internet.
 A valid follow-up question then is: what will the mass adoption of 5G bring?
 Coupled with the rise of artificial intelligence (AI) (predicted to be a 9-billion dollar industry by 2025), it’s certain that this decade will bring innovations driven by almost limitless access to data and data processing power.

 How can you stay ahead?

 Get yourself and your company on board with change.
 There are entire industries dedicated to change management because humans are naturally wired to stay on the path of least resistance.
 So, shifting your mindset, and those of your colleagues, towards embracing change as it comes will give you a better chance of staying on the rising side of the bell curve and avoid becoming another Blockbuster video.